 Here’s how a typical flight entry would look under FAA standards:

 PIC time equals total time because you’re the sole manipulator in an aircraft for which you’re rated.
-Instrument time covers only the portion flown solely by reference to instruments (the approach segment under IFR).
+Instrument time covers only the portion flown solely by reference to instruments in actual instrument conditions.
 The approach is documented with type and location for currency purposes.

 If this were a night flight, you’d also log night time and record whether the landing qualifies for night passenger currency under the 1-hour-after-sunset rule.